 We can graph the binomial distributions and get a sense of what they look like.
 For example.
-For p = 1/3 these graphs show the binomial for n = 10, 50 and 100.
+For p = 1/3 this graph shows the binomial for n = 10,50 and 100.

-Notice the shape is fairly bell shaped.
+Notice the shapes are fairly bell shaped.
 If you didn't, don't worry Bernoulli and others did.
 They saw that they could use the normal curve to approximate the binomial.
 As binomials were hard to compute before computers, this was very advantageous.